CouncilDataProject/cdp-backend/dev-infrastructure/README.md

 ## Running Pipelines Against Dev Infra

-Once you have a dev infrastructure set up and a key downloaded (`make gen-key`) you can run pipelines and store data in the infrastructure by moving up to the base directory of this repository and running the following from `cdp-backend/`:
+Once you have a dev infrastructure set up and a key downloaded (`just gen-key`) you can run pipelines and store data in the infrastructure by moving up to the base directory of this repository and running the following from `cdp-backend/`:

 -   To run a semi-random (large permutation) event pipeline:

     ```bash
-    make run-rand-event-pipeline
+    just run-rand-event-pipeline
     ```

 -   To run a minimal (by definition) event pipeline:

     ```bash
-    make run-min-event-pipeline
+    just run-min-event-pipeline
     ```